-Jenner Headlands and Pole Mountain are opening to the Public
+Jenner Headlands and Pole Mountain

-Beginning September 7, both the Land Trust’s Pole Mountain and The Wildlands Conservancy’s Jenner Headlands will open to the public daily from 8am−sunset.
+Land Trust’s Pole Mountain and The Wildlands Conservancy’s Jenner Headlands are open to the public daily from 8am−sunset.
 Visitors to Sonoma County’s stunning coast will now have the opportunity to explore at their leisure and free of charge the 15 miles of trails on the spectacular, 5,630-acre Jenner Headlands Preserve and to climb to the top of Pole Mountain, the highest peak along the Sonoma Coast.
 Parking and access to both preserves will be provided free of charge at TWC’s beautiful new “Gateway to the Headlands” along Highway 1, two miles north of Jenner.
 Hikers taking up the challenge to summit Pole Mountain from the Gateway parking lot are encouraged to head out early to complete the strenuous, 14-mile round-trip hike on the Sea to Sky Trail by sunset.
 Large crowds are expected on the opening weekend of September 7−9 so please plan accordingly as the parking lot may fill.
 Remember, it will be open every day!

 Jenner Headlands is a spectacular 5,630-acre mosaic of redwood and Douglas fir forests, oak woodland, chaparral, and coastal prairie overlooking the Pacific Ocean.
 The property adjoins Pacific Coast Highway for two and one-half miles adjacent to Sonoma Coast State Park just north of the Russian River Estuary.
 Many rare and endangered species inhabit the property including the northern spotted owl, peregrine falcon, and red tree vole.
 Deer, bobcat, coyote, mountain lion and steelhead trout are also found on the property